KanakamSasikalyan/react-frontend/README.md

-# React Clothing Design Generator
+# React Clothing Design Generator - A Frontend Interface

 This project is a React.js frontend application that interacts with a Spring Boot backend to generate clothing designs based on user input.